Find definitions of terminology used throughout this report.

 The impact of the disease on states as measured by the key indicators.

 The number of new lung cancer cases diagnosed each year per 100,000 people.
-So an incidence rate of 71 per 100,000 in North Carolina (population 10 million) would mean about 7,124 new cases were diagnosed in that state each year.
+An incidence rate of 71 per 100,000 in North Carolina (population 10 million) would mean about 7,124 new cases were diagnosed in that state each year.

-The factors measured for this report: incidence, early stage or late stage diagnosis, survival, risk factors, surgical treatment and number of lung cancer screening facilities by state.
+The factors measured for this report: incidence, early diagnosis, survival, surgical treatment, lack of treatment, and screening among those at high risk and coverage of screening by fee-for-service Medicaid by state.

 Percent of adults who are current smokers, meaning they have ever smoked 100 cigarettes or more and currently smoke some days or every day.

 Lung cancer stage is determined by a combination of factors: where the lung cancer cells are located, the size of the lung cancer tumor, and if and where the lung cancer has spread.
 Cases described as being diagnosed at an early stage are generally equivalent to stage I. Cases described as being diagnosed at a late stage generally equivalent to stage IV.

 Surgery for lung cancer involves removing part of or the entire lung to get rid of the tumor/diseased lung tissue, and indicates that lung cancer was caught early and unlikely to have spread.

 The percent of people still alive 5 years after being diagnosed with lung cancer.

 How the rate for a state compares to the national rate and other states.
 Top tier is the best and bottom tier is the worst.